fsiegrist/devops-bootcamp-09-aws-services/Exercises.md

     agent any

     parameters {
-        booleanParam(name: 'deploy', defaultValue: false, description: 'Deploy the application on the EC2 server.')
+        booleanParam(name: 'deploy', defaultValue: true, description: 'Deploy the application on the EC2 server.')
     }

     stages {